 Appealing a decision

 If you are not happy with how your request has been handled or how an exemption has been applied, you can appeal this decision.
 To do so contact us within two months of receiving your reply.
 We shall then reconsider your request and issue a decision accordingly.
 FOI legislation does not define a time period for conducting a review only stating that the period be ‘ reasonable and subject to regular review.’
 The ICO guidance states that an internal review should take no longer than 20 working days in most cases or 40 in exceptional cases.
 The council aims to carry out reviews within 20 working days commencing the day after receipt of a valid request for review.

 If you remain disatisfied, you can contact the Information Commissioner's Office (ICO) to consider your request.
-The ICO's details can be found at the bottom of this page.
 Note that, as a rule, the ICO will not consider appeals unless our appeal procedure has been exhausted.

 Charging for information